 - 1 semester of Human Growth and Development through the Life Span

 - 1 semester of statistics.

+above a B- throughout the professional phase of the program.
 Students may get credit for the above courses through a CLEP process.
-In some instances, credit may be given for life experience.
+In some rare instances, credit may be given for life experience.

 Admission to the Post-Baccalaureate MOT Program